August von Parseval

 In 1901 Parseval and Sigsfeld began building a dirigible airship.
 After Sigsfeld's death during a free balloon landing in 1902, the work was interrupted until 1905.

 By 1905, thanks to improvements in motor design, an appropriate engine was now available.
 His designs were licensed to the British Vickers company.
+In 1907, Parseval retired from the Germany army to devote his time entirely to scientific works.
+His partner von Sigsfeld had died in 1906.

-Up to the end of the First World War, 22 Parseval airships (both non-rigid (blimps) and semi-rigid (with keels)) were built.
+Up to the end of the First World War, 22 Parseval airships (both non-rigid (blimps) and semi-rigid (with keels) were built.
 In the late twenties and early thirties, four more semi-rigid airships were built in accordance with the "Parseval-Naatz principle".
+Because the Parseval ships were non-rigid, unlike Zepplins, they were sold freely to foreign powers, including: Austria, Russia, Turkey, Japan, Italy, and Great Britain.

 Parseval is sometimes written Parzeval or Parceval, particularly in historical documents.

 The flights of each 'Parseval', like those of the Zeppelins, excited great interest.
 In Kiel, a tavern closed in 2002 which had been named Zum Parseval upon the first visit of one of these airships in 1912.